schance995/twiirl/README.md

 **Linux**

+Make sure bluetooth is on and that in the terminal you're in the twiirl folder.

 ```
 python3 twiirl.py
 ```

-Pair the Wii remote as Twiirl is starting.
+Then press the red sync button at the back the Wii remote as Twiirl is starting.

 **Windows**

-Pair the Wii remote before running Twiirl.
+Make sure bluetooth is on, then open Control Panel -> Add a device and add the Wii remote.
+The Wii remote should be paired before running Twiirl.

+Then open a terminal (Powershell will do) and type

 ```
+cd path/to/twiirl/folder
 python.exe twiirl.py
 ```